-Robert Franklin Barsky is a Professor of English and French Literatures, and he is a Professor of Law at the Vanderbilt Law School.
-He also holds appointments in Jewish Studies, and European Studies.
-His work is deeply interdisciplinary, relating to 19th and 20th Century English and French literature, literary theory, immigration, the milieus of Noam Chomsky, the law/literature overlap, and the Americas — writ large.
+Robert Franklin Barsky is a Professor of English and French Literatures in the College of Arts and Sciences, and he is a Professor of Law at the Vanderbilt Law School.
+He also holds appointments in Jewish Studies and European Studies.
+His work is deeply interdisciplinary, relating to immigration, refugee studies, border studies,19th and 20th Century English and French literature, literary theory, Translation, the milieus of Noam Chomsky, the law/literature overlap, and the Americas — writ large.

 Barsky is the author or editor of numerous books on: narrative and law (Undocumented Immigrants in an Era of Arbitrary Law , Constructing a Productive Other: Discourse Theory and the Convention Refugee Hearing and Arguing and Justifying: Assessing the Convention Refugees’ Choice of Moment, Motive and Host Country ); on radical theory and practice (Zellig Harris: From American Linguistics to Socialist Zionism , The Chomsky Effect: A Radical Works Beyond the Ivory Tower , Noam Chomsky: A Life of Dissent and an edition of Anton Pannekoek’s Workers Councils ); on discourse and literary theory (Introduction à la théorie littéraire , an edited volume with Michael Holquist, Bakhtin and Otherness , an edited collection with Eric Méchoulan, The Production of French Criticism , an edited collection called Marc Angenot and the Scandal of History , numerous edited collections for AmeriQuests (www.ameriquests.org) including “Quests Beyond the Ivory Tower: Public Intellectuals, Academia and the Media”, with Saleem Ali); and on translation — in both theory and practice (including a translation of Michel Meyer’s Philosophy and the Passions ).
 His first novel, Hatched was published by Sunbury Press in 2016.